alqgm199/MIPEU-ASSET/README.md

 Korean language patch

 ![3](https://user-images.githubusercontent.com/78684522/107145698-b6e61c00-6986-11eb-83cc-0186b38d75dc.PNG)
-Caution: Poiyomi shader and conflict with each other This is an old version so it doesn't crash
+<p>Caution: Poiyomi shader and conflict with each other
+This is an old version so it doesn't crash
-But Currently, the PumkinsAvatarTools creator has patched it.
+But Currently, the PumkinsAvatarTools creator has patched it.</p>

 5. PoiyomiToonShaderV4.6.11
 https://github.com/poiyomi